-On November 1, 2021, certain local offices of CSRC issued Circular on Pilot Implementation of Investment Consulting Business of the Publicly Raised Securities Investment Funds (the "Circular") with immediate effect.
-The Circular provides that portfolios of publicly raised funds are required to be distributed through institutions with qualified investment consulting license; institutions without qualified investment consulting license are not permitted to conduct distribution of portfolios of publicly raised funds under the names "portfolios."
+On November 1, 2021, certain local offices of CSRC issued Circular on Pilot Implementation of Investment Consulting Business of the Publicly Raised Securities Investment Funds (the "Circular") with immediate effect and, on June 9, 2023, the CSRC promulgated Administrative Measures on Investment Consulting Business of Publicly Raised Securities Investment Fund (Draft for Comments, the "Draft").
+The Circular and the Draft provide that portfolios of publicly raised funds are required to be distributed through institutions with qualified investment consulting licenses; institutions without qualified investment consulting licenses are not permitted to conduct distribution of portfolios of publicly raised funds under the names "portfolios."
 To comply with PRC laws, we currently collaborate with licensed institutions to distribute portfolios of publicly raised funds and structure our selection of portfolios as providing services to them.
-Neither collaboration with licensed institutions for distribution of portfolios of publicly raised funds and structure our selection of portfolios as providing services to them.
-Neither collaboration with licensed institutions.
+Neither collaboration with licensed institutions for distribution of portfolios of publicly raised funds nor our service fees generated from such arrangement are prohibited by the applicable laws and regulations.
 However, we cannot assure you that the relevant PRC government will agree to our interpretation of the relevant laws and regulations.
 If the PRC government interprets the relevant rules differently and deems our role in such arrangement as those distributors requiring the qualified investment consulting license, it may order us to cease our distribution of portfolios of publicly raised funds until we acquire the qualified investment consulting license.
 If so ordered, we cannot assure you that we will be able to obtain the qualified investment consulting license in a timely manner, or at all, and any failure to do so would require us to permanently cease the distribution of portfolios of publicly raised funds, which may materially and adversely affect our business, results of operations and prospects.